mabuchilab/NiceLib/docs/index.rst

             raise DAQError(ret)
         return ffi.string(buf)

-Often a library will have sets of method-like functions, which takes one or more handles as its first args.
+Often a C library will have method-like functions, each of which take a handle as its first argument.
 These translate naturally into Python objects, obviating you of the need to pass the handle all the time.
 For example, here's a partial definition of a Task object, again wrapping NIDAQmx::